How Music Playtime Supports Teaching & Learning

 Key Stage 1

-The tiered structure of Music Playtime - Early Years/Reception material followed by Key Stage 1 - provides a smooth transition from Reception to Year 1.
-Music Playtime fulfils The National Curriculum in England music programme of study: at Key Stage 1, children should be taught to:
+The tiered structure of Music Playtime - Early Years/Reception material followed by Key Stage 1 - provides a smooth transition from Reception to Year 1 and beyond.

-Music Playtime is an ideal way to introduce these strands - all six are meticulously integrated into the scheme, with an emphasis on practical music-making using a mixture of voices, instruments, 'body sounds' and 'found sounds'.
-Each unit contains:
+Music Playtime is an ideal way to enable children to experience music in a topic-based way that integrates the four main learning areas and also makes links with other areas of the curriculum.
+Musicianship skills run through every topic.
+The main strands are meticulously incorporated into the scheme, with an emphasis on practical music-making using a mixture of voices, instruments, 'body sounds' and 'found sounds'.
+Each Music Playtime unit contains:

 - Introductory Activities